Who's Behind Listverse?

 Prostitutes were called “fallen women,” because they were seen as an example of what fine, upstanding women in society should never become.
 However, prostitution was legal and even encouraged in many circles because it was believed that men needed an outlet for the sexual desires that they were forced to repress in their daily lives.
 It also allowed many women opportunities to earn wages that they could have never have earned otherwise.

 10 Prostitution Was the Highest-Paying Job for a Woman

-The only career options for women during the Victorian era were low-paying professions, and many had dangerous working conditions.
+During the Victorian era, the only career options for women were low-paying professions, and many had dangerous working conditions.
 There were street vendors (who assisted their husbands with their businesses), factory workers, and shop girls.
 If a woman was very lucky, she could be a household servant in the estate of a lord or lady.